JySzE/Mended-Crystal/README.md

 - Chikorita, Bayleef and Meganium all got revised evolution movesets and egg moves.
 Chikorita is now actually fun and no longer subpar.

-- Lapras can now learn waterfall. (the fact it couldnt learn this and the overworld sprite for surfing is lapras always bothered me)
+- Lapras can now learn waterfall.
+(The fact it couldnt learn this and the overworld sprite for surfing is lapras always bothered me)

 - [Gyarados can now learn fly.](https://i.imgur.com/5t4irK1.jpeg)